dustinlacewell/vcv-svghelper/README.md

 };
 ```

-Thanks to Don Cross, you can call `SvgHelper::setPanel` multiple times to change the SVG file.
+Thanks to Don Cross, you can call `SvgHelper::loadPanel` multiple times to change the SVG file.

 This is useful if you want to change the SVG file based on the module's settings or during development.